 The cost of publishing the Southern Tidings is shared by the Union, local conferences, and institutions in the Union territory.
-Three-fourths of the cost is covered by direct subsidies from the Union and local conferences.
-The subsidy for each of the conferences is calculated based on a ratio of one-third of the tithe of the individual conferences for the previous full year, and twothirds on the number of subscriptions sent to the members in the individual conferences
+Threefourths of the cost is covered by direct subsidies from the Union and local conferences.
+The subsidy for each of the conferences is calculated based on a ratio of one-third of the tithe of the individual conference for the previous full year, and two-thirds on the number of subscriptions sent to the members in the individual conference.